tttor/ctrl-foundation/method/policy-based/2017_acktr_wu.md

   assuming independence of the two output distributions, i.e., $p(a, v|s) = \pi(a|s) p(v|s)$, and
   construct the Fisher metric with respect to $p(a, v|s)$,
 * apply **K-FAC to approximate the Fisher matrix** to perform updates simultaneously.
+* assume the output of the critic v is defined to be a Gaussian distribution p(v|st ) ∼ N (v; V (st), σ 2 ).
+The Fisher matrix for the critic is defined with respect to this Gaussian output distribution.
+In practice, we can simply set σ to 1, which is equivalent to the vanilla Gauss-Newton method
+* adopt the trust region formulation of K-FAC introduced by [2]

 ## setup
 * discrete ctrl: Atari env
   * 6 games: Beamrider, Breakout Pong, Q-bert, Seaquest, Space Invaders